meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 ## Iterating

-The most common way to iterate over a collection is to use the `each` method, which yields each element in the collection to a block.
+The most common way to iterate over a collection is to use the [`each`][each] method, which yields each element in the collection to a block.
 This can be done easily with a `Range`.
 Say you would want to loop between 1 and 5, you can use the `each` method to iterate over the range.